 Eating more unsaturated fats instead of carbohydrates decreases the risk of developing type 2 diabetes, says research published in PLOS Medicine.

 Around the world, there has been a sharp increase in the rates of insulin resistance and type 2 diabetes.
-In the United States, the Centers for Disease Control and Prevention (CDC) estimate that 29.1 million people have diabetes.
-That is approximately 9.3 percent of the population.
+In the United States, the Centers for Disease Control and Prevention (CDC) estimate that

 To treat existing diabetes, the CDC urge people to eat healthily, exercise regularly, and use medications that reduce blood glucose levels.
 They also emphasize the need to reduce cardiovascular disease risk factors, such as high blood pressure and high lipid levels, and to avoid tobacco use.

 CDC statistics indicate that between 2009-2012, 65 percent of people with diagnosed diabetes who were aged 18 years and above either had high levels of LDL, or “bad,” cholesterol in the blood, or they were using drugs to lower cholesterol.